FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    ### 1. Attach ACL's to the appropriate subnets and create the appropriate rules needed.
    **Purpose:**
-   - I have created one ACL for similar subnets in both AZ's, this reduces complexity and maintenance overhead and matches my architectures defence layers as intended.
+   - I created one ACL for similar subnets in both AZ's, this reduces complexity and maintenance overhead and matches my architectures defence layers as intended.
    - Also is there less chance of misconfiguration when updating rules.
-   - Ephemeral ports (1024-65535) rules added to cover the different types of clients that might initiate traffic to public-facing instances.
-E.g.:
+   - Ephemeral ports (1024-65535) rules added between all subnets for responses to handle multiple client requests at the same time.
-     - Requests originating from Elastic Load Balancing use ports 1024-65535.
-     - A NAT gateway uses ports 1024-65535.
+   - DNS port rules between all subnets, it solved the unhealthy targets problem after i implemented the NACL's.
+Pointed out by Amazon Q.

    **Difficulties:**
-   - Making sure that all services can communicate as intended and blocking everything that's not wanted.
+   - Making sure that all services can communicate as intended.
 Every ingress rule has an egress counter part due to the stateless nature of the network ACL.

    ### 2. Associate Security Groups with the EC2 launch template, RDSdb, ALB and EIC_Endpoint.